 - Men 31+ 420 mg/day

-And, while it’s optimal to eat these 8 foods high in magnesium (listed below), if you can’t meet your needs through diet alone, consider a supplement as needed.
+While it’s optimal to eat these foods high in magnesium listed below if you can’t meet your recommended daily allowance of magnesium through food sources alone, consider a supplement if needed-although it can be tricky choosing one.

 8 Delicious Foods High in Magnesium

-Aim for ~400 mg/day of magnesium from these foods high in magnesium…
+For a “food first” approach, aim to get ~400 mg/day of magnesium from a combination of these foods high in magnesium.

 FOODS HIGH IN MAGNESIUM | SERVING SIZE | AMOUNT OF MAGNESIUM |